brikis98/yevgeniy-brikman-homepage/_posts/2015-09-21-introducing-atomic-squirrel-startup-checklist.md

 hello_startup_url: http://www.hello-startup.net/?ref=ybrikman-launch-post
 ---

+**Update**: Atomic Squirrel has merged with Phoenix DevOps into a new company called [Gruntwork](http://www.gruntwork.io/?ref=ybrikman-introducing-atomic-squirrel)!
+Check out the [Introducing Gruntwork](http://www.ybrikman.com/writing/2016/04/25/introducing-gruntwork-up-and-running-aws-2-weeks/) blog post for more info!

 For the last several months, I've been working on a new project: my own company.
 It's called Atomic Squirrel and our goal is to help you launch your startup.